open-contracting/standard/standard/docs/en/implementation/ppp_framework.md

 Locations are represented using an array of ```location``` objects at ```planning/project/locations```.
 Each location can have a description, a gazeteer entry, and/or a GeoJSON object representing a location point or geometery.

-See the location extension (ToDo: Add link) for further modelling details.
+See the [location extension](../../extensions/location/)  for further modelling details.

 ##### Example